-In a multidisciplinary department the promotion of interdisciplinarity is particularly prized.
-In a Department devoted to examining public policy and professional practice, impact on those aspects of society is valued.
+Given that Land Economy is a Department devoted to examining public policy and professional practice, the impact of research and other activities on those aspects of society is also valued.

-CRITERION 1: Consistently conducts rigorous research addressing significant questions, contributing new ideas and advancing the boundaries of the field whilst ensuring the highest standards of research integrity are promoted and maintained.
+CRITERION 1 - Consistently conducts rigorous research addressing significant questions contributing new ideas and advancing the boundaries of the field whilst ensuring the highest standards of research integrity are promoted and maintained.